apollo

-About
+About Pancreatin

-PANCREATIN is a pancreatic enzyme supplement indicated for the treatment of exocrine pancreatic insufficiency (pancreatin enzyme deficiency) due to cystic fibrosis (an inherited disorder that damages the lungs and digestive system), chronic pancreatitis (inflammation of the pancreas), or other conditions.
-Exocrine pancreatic insufficiency occurs in people whose bodies do not make enough of their own enzymes.
+Pancreatin is a pancreatic enzyme supplement indicated for the treatment of exocrine pancreatic insufficiency (pancreatin enzyme deficiency) due to cystic fibrosis (an inherited disorder that damages the lungs and digestive system), chronic pancreatitis (inflammation of the pancreas), or other conditions.
+Exocrine pancreatic insufficiency occurs in people whose bodies do not make enough of their enzymes.

-PANCREATIN contains Pancreatin, which is a combination of digestive enzymes such as porcine-derived lipases, proteases, and amylases.
+Pancreatin contains Pancreatin, which is a combination of digestive enzymes such as porcine-derived lipases, proteases, and amylases.
 These enzymes help in the digestion of food.
-PANCREATIN mixes thoroughly with the food and helps in digestion as it passes through the gut.
+Pancreatin mixes thoroughly with the food and helps in digestion as it passes through the gut.

-You are advised to take PANCREATIN for as long as your doctor has prescribed it for you, depending on your medical condition.
-In some cases, PANCREATIN may cause certain common side-effects such as nausea, mild stomach pain, diarrhoea, and mild skin rash.
-Most of these side-effects do not require medical attention and will resolve gradually over time.
-However, you are advised to talk to your doctor if you experience these side-effects persistently.
+You are advised to take Pancreatin for as long as your doctor has prescribed it for you, depending on your medical condition.
+In some cases, Pancreatin may cause certain common side effects such as nausea, mild stomach pain, diarrhoea, and mild skin rash.
+Most of these side effects do not require medical attention and will resolve gradually over time.
+However, you are advised to talk to your doctor if you experience these side effects persistently.

-Uses of PANCREATIN
+Uses of Pancreatin

 Medicinal Benefits